terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Intelligent safe operation and maintenance of OGPS.md

 			- fault prediction analysis
 			- intelligent analysis and decision-making
 			- risk assessment
+			- multi-dimensional risk evolution in oil and gas ﬁelds
-			- multi-dimensional and multi-scale risk evolution in oil and gas ﬁelds
+			- multi-scale risk evolution in oil and gas ﬁelds
 		- [[Operation record]]
 		  collapsed:: true
-			- process safety warnings
+			- process safety warning
-			- maintenance decisions
+			- maintenance decision
 			- on-site situation
 			- overall safe production situation
+			- failure of a single item of production equipment
-			- failure or abnormality of a single item of production equipment
+			- abnormality of a single item of production equipment
 			- fault to propagate
 	- Activities
 		- [[Prepare for operation]]